seancfoley/IPAddress/ipaddress.md

   String msg = e.getMessage(); // detailed message indicating issue
 }
 ```
-In Go, the equivalent code is similar, the difference being whether you want to return errors or not:
+In Go, the equivalent code is similar, the difference between `GetAddress` and `ToAddress` being whether you want to return errors or not:
 ```go
 if address := ipaddr.NewMACAddressString("01:02:03:04:0a:0b").GetAddress(); address != nil {
   //use address